kstateome/lti-attendance/INSTALL.md

                 </host>
             </server>
     ```
+    * See this documentation for more information https://docs.jboss.org/author/display/WFLY8/Undertow+subsystem+configuration

     * In the security-realm element of "ApplicationRealm", add the following sever-identies element.
 Change the keystore-password and key-password to whatever use used when generating the self signed certificate.
 In this example, both are set to "attendance".
     ```